 For just £360, we like the look of Novatec's Jetfly wheels at 1,455g.
 We've tested and liked the company's CXD disc brake wheels so we'd expect good things of these too.
 You can spend a lot more than this without saving any more weight; if you're determined to spend big on wheels, get some with aero rims.

 It’s very hard to go past Continental Grand Prix 4000s II tyres for their combination of weight, rolling resistance and reliability.
 There are lighter tyres, and ones that roll slightly faster, but they all sacrifice puncture resistance, so they’re not really suitable for general use.

 That said, if all that matters is weight and you’re doing, say, a time trial on very clean roads, then Continental’s smooth-treaded 150g Supersonics are the way to go.

 Inner tubes are a surprisingly cost-effective place to save weight.
 That’s because even the lightest tubes are relatively cheap compared to saving weight by replacing a major component like the saddle or your wheels.

 If you want to lose weight on a budget it’s very hard to go past Wiggle’s Cosine line of saddles.
-The titanium rail version of the Cosine Road weighs a very reasonable 224g, and is curently on offer for just over ten quid.
+The titanium rail version of the Cosine Road weighs a very reasonable 226g, and is currently on offer for just under 16 quid.

 Bargain lightweight seatposts are rare, but they do exist.
-For 40 quid, Selcof's carbon MC03 seatpost is decently light at a claimed 210g thanks to its carbon monocoque construction.
-It's available in 350mm length and 31.6 or 27.2mm widths, though, so if you have a lot of seatpost showing it might not be long enough.
+For 80 quid, Selcof's Delta HM seatpost is decently light at a claimed 210g thanks to its carbon monocoque construction.
+It's available in 350mm length and 31.6 or 27.2mm widths.

 Saving a substantial amount of weight here is expensive.
 You have to go carbon fibre to lop more than 100g off the typical 325g and you quickly get into diminishing returns.